 So what to do with all the meat?

-When we’d vacation at the beach when I was a kid, there was always a night of the week when we’d go out to eat at a seafood restaurant and my family always ordered the same appetizer: a ceramic boat of crab-stuffed button mushrooms.
+When we’d vacation at the beach when I was a kid, there was always a night of the week when we’d go out to eat at a seafood restaurant called Captain Charlie’s in a cute coastal town called Swansboro.
+Along with baskets of hushpuppies adorned with gold foil wrapped pats of butter, my family always ordered the same appetizer: a ceramic boat of crab-stuffed button mushrooms.
 The crabmeat within was barely held together with a little egg, a pinch of breadcrumbs, and a hint of cheese, so when you bit into these, you’d only taste baked mushroom and crabmeat.

 Immediately, my mind went to a meal size version using Portobello mushrooms instead of button mushrooms and a mound (yes, I said a MOUND) of crabmeat.
 For the filling, I used a Crab Imperial from a 1970’s cookbook of my mom’s titled “Crabbiest Recipes from Chrisfield, Maryland’s Annual Crab Cooking Contest” and brightened it up with only a few ingredients.
 If you’re not a fan of mushrooms, you can easily bake the Imperial in a baking dish for the same amount of time and call it good.
 Call it great—because it’s crabmeat, and it’s always great.